Cadene/DeepFood/README.md

 ## Train the network

 This code train and evaluate overfeat for a given augmented dataset.
+The trainset is shuffled so that each (augmented) image is viewed only once per epoch.
 ```
 nvidia-smi                                   # display your GPU devices id
 CUDA_VISIBLE_DEVICES=0 th main.lua -h        # display options